self-host/self-host/README.md

 - One (or more) instances of the `Self-host API server`.
 This server provides the public REST API and is the only exposed surface from the internet.
 - One instance of the `Program Manager`.
 This server manages all programs and schedules them.
 - One (or more) instances of the `Program Worker`.
-This server accepts work from the `Program Manager`
+This server accepts work from the `Program Manager`.
 - One (or more) DBMS to host all Self-host databases (Domains).
 PostgreSQL 12+ with one (or more) Self-host `Domains`.

 The `API server` can accept client request from either the internet or from the intranet.
-Requests are backed by the `Domain databases`.
+The `Domain databases` backs all `API server` requests.

-The `Program Worker` can execute requests to external services on the internet or to internal services, for example; the `API server`.
+The `Program Worker` can execute requests to external services on the internet or internal services, for example, the `API server`.

-A `HTTP Proxy` may be used in front of the `API server` depending on the deployment scenario.
+An `HTTP Proxy` may be used in front of the `API server` depending on the deployment scenario.

 # Project structure